sarveshshingare/AWSPipeline/README.md

 # AWSPipeline

 ## Overview
 This project demonstrates how to set up a continuous integration (CI) pipeline using AWS CodeBuild with an EC2 environment running Ubuntu.
 The pipeline is configured to automatically build and test code stored in a CodeCommit repository whenever changes are pushed.
+Infrastructure and pipeline is launched by using cloudformation template.

 ## Features
 - **Automated Builds**: The CI pipeline triggers automatically on code changes, ensuring that code is built and tested consistently.